pubkey/event-reduce/README.md

 ## When to use this

-You can use this to..
+You can use this to

-* ..reduce the latency until a change to the database updates your application
+* reduce the latency until a change to the database updates your application
-* ..make observing query results more scalable by doing less disk-io
+* make observing query results more scalable by doing less disk-io
-* ..reduce the bandwith when streaming realtime query results from the backend to the client
+* reduce the bandwith when streaming realtime query results from the backend to the client

 ## Limitations